Skin Scan Mole Mapping Services

 Skin Cancer is the most common cancer and the incidence is increasing each year.
 Factors that indicate increased risk for melanoma skin cancer include overexposure to the sun, episodes of sunburn in childhood, personal or family history of skin cancer, having fair skin that burns easily and having a large number of naevi (moles).
 Regular checks are very effective in detecting skin cancers and allowing for treatment at an early stage.

-The Skin Centre has recently updated its Molemax camera and software to offer the most advanced technology available with "Skin Scan".
+The Skin Centre uses the Molemax camera and software to offer the most advanced technology available with “Skin Scan”.

 The aim of Skin Scan is early detection of Melanoma, as well as Basal Cell and Squamous Cell Skin Cancers.
 Melanoma is the most critical as early detection of Malignant Melanoma can mean curative surgery for what is potentially a deadly disease.